nathanesau/rushhour_solver/docs/README.md

 <!-- The entire graph is not initially known like in the maze example. -->

 The initial graph is shown below.
 The vertex is the initial board and the edges are the boards 1 move away from the initial board.
+Note that "right 1", "right 2" and so one are all considered to be one move.

 ![](rushhour_graph1.png)

-We can represent this more succinctly using the variable position like this:
+We can represent this more succinctly using the variable position as I mentioned above like this:

 ![](rushhour_graph2.png)

 ##### Algorithm

 Let's make a few modifications to the maze solver from above.
-Here is a full solution in 100 lines of Python code.
+Here is a full RushHour solver written in 100 lines of Python code.
+For the RushHour case, we do not know the entire graph in advance and must figure out neighbors on the fly.
+Other differences are the use of a Metadata class to store information which is common between different nodes and using a custom solve condition.

+To get the neighbors first convert the variable positions such as ``{"a":1, "b":0, "c":1, "d":2, "e":4, "f":4, "g":0, "x":1}`` back to a 2d grid.
+Then for each car, iterate through all possible moves and get the variable positions for each of these moves.

+Also, the key of our distance/ visited dictionary such as ``{"a":1, "b":0, "c":1, "d":2, "e":4, "f":4, "g":0, "x":1}`` must be hashed.

 ```python
 class Metadata: